chanronnie/chanronnie/README.md

 ## About Me

-- 💻 I'm an undergraduate student in Computer Science.
+- 💻 I'm a recent graduate student in Computer Science.
-- 🔬 I used to work in a hospital lab and graduated from a data science bootcamp before.
+- 🔬 I used to work in a hospital as a Medical Lab Technologist and graduated from a data science bootcamp before.
 - 🎨 Fun fact: I love playing around with CSS because I like making things look pretty!

 <br>